 A cross-section of bamboo fiber reveals various micro-holes, allowing bamboo cloth to have superior absorption.
 This allows bamboo cloth to absorb and evaporate human sweat rapidly.
 Bamboo fiber is four times more absorbent than cotton.

-The porous qualities of bamboo fiber account for it’s breathability; clothing made of bamboo resists clinging during hot weather or exercise.
+The qualities of bamboo fiber account for it’s breathability.
+Clothing made of bamboo resists clinging during hot weather or exercise.

 Bamboo naturally provides added protection against the sun’s harmful UV rays.